j0sephh123/fitness-tracker/README.md

 - [] add click away listener for calendar

 ## Ideas

 - [] A component that display a set of days as days of the week.
 For example, display last 3 days or next 3 days and so on based on props - since I'm not sure yet.
 Definitely want to have upcoming workout, but I want it to be different than workout, but not sure how yet.
+- [] it would be nice to have 3 or more types of updating a workoutset, since I'm not sure which one would be the most fun to update.
+    - already and input that doesn't look like one, but when the user clicks, is able to types Plus - already implemented, so should be easy Minus - not sure if I have enought space
+    - modal
+        Plus - intuitive and less prone to error
+        Minus - annoying to implement
+    - button icons
+        Plus - doesn't require typing
+        Minus - not sure about the UI.
+Should it be editable all the time or on click?
+(No hover since it has to work on mobile also)

 ## Ready for Work
-- [] Exercise CRUD functionality

 ## In Progress

 -

 ## Completed